-- 13. In the event of any motor vehicle or trailer being- - (a) permanently condemned for further use under section 14; - (b) exported from St. Helena; - (c) disused in the absence of the owner from St Helena; or - (d) disused for any reason approved by the Licensing Officer, a refund of 1/12th of the annual licence may be made to the owner in respect of each full month of the unexpired period of the licence, subject to the prior surrender of the licence to the Licensing Officer.
+- 13. If any motor vehicle or trailer is- - (a) permanently condemned for further use under section 14; - (b) exported from St. Helena; - (c) disused in the absence of the owner from St Helena; or - (d) disused for any reason approved by the Licensing Officer, a refund of 1/12 of the annual licence may be made to the owner in respect of each full month of the unexpired period of the licence, subject to the prior surrender of the licence to the Licensing Officer.